jmetzger/training-mysql-windows/admin/global-session-variables.md

-# Globale und Session Variablen
+# Globale/Persistente und Session Variablen

 ## Find out with show and @@